The compact support property for solutions to stochastic heat equations with stable noise: Introduction and main results

-We now briefly summarize the literature concerning existence and uniqueness of solutions.
+With these subtleties about the definition of solutions out of the way, we now summarize the literature concerning existence and uniqueness of solutions to \eqref{e_spde1}.
 We only consider the equation with $\alpha \in (1,2)$ but note that the $\alpha \in (0,1)$ case has been considered by Mueller \cite{M1998}.
-For $\alpha \in (1,2)$, weak solutions to \eqref{e_spde1} were constructed in a pioneering work of Mytnik \cite{M2002} for $p< 1 + \frac 2 d$ in spatial dimensions $d < 2/(\alpha-1)$ by constructing solutions to an associated martingale problem.
-The case $\gamma = 1/\alpha$ corresponds to super-Brownian motion with $\alpha$-stable branching; see \cite[Theorem~1.6]{M2002}.
+For $\alpha \in (1,2)$, as we have noted, weak solutions to \eqref{e_spde1} were constructed in a pioneering work of Mytnik \cite{M2002} for $p< 1 + \frac 2 d$ in spatial dimensions $d < 2/(\alpha-1)$ by constructing solutions to an associated martingale problem.
+The case $\gamma = 1/\alpha$ corresponds to super-Brownian motion with $\alpha$-stable branching \cite[Theorem~1.6]{M2002}.
 Hence, if $\gamma = 1/\alpha$ (i.e. $p=1$), uniqueness in law of solutions follows from uniqueness in law of the superprocess, which is itself a consequence of duality.
 This special case has recently been extended in a preprint of Maitra \cite{M2021}, who proved uniqueness in law of solutions to \eqref{e_spde1} when $\gamma \in (1/\alpha,1)$ in the one-dimensional case.
 Also in dimension one, and under some additional assumptions on solutions, Yang and Zhou \cite{YZ2017} established pathwise uniqueness under the condition $\gamma \in (2(\alpha-1)/(2-\alpha)^2, 1/\alpha + (\alpha-1)/2)$.
-In fact, they prove pathwise uniqueness for a class of spde with more general coefficients.
+In fact, their result applies to a class of SPDEs with more general coefficients.

-Our main interest in this work is the support properties of weak solutions to \eqref{e_spde1}, in particular whether or not solutions are compactly supported.
-The problem of compactness versus non-compactness of the support to a non-negative solution to a stochastic heat equation with rough noise has been solved when the noise is Gaussian.
-Consider the stochastic equation